-It is not surprising that many of the high-value terrestrial biodiversity resources identified in the NRI fall within three large natural areas remaining in Kingston.
+It is not surprising that much of the high-value terrestrial biodiversity resources identified in the NRI fall within three "large natural areas" remaining in Kingston.
 The first falls within the coastal and upland regions adjacent to the Hudson River shoreline.
-The second area contains the floodplain forests, riparian zones, marshes and adjacent grasslands along the Esopus Creek.
-The third area includes the large forested areas within the southwestern corner of Kingston, within the Twaalfskill Basin.
-The Hudson River and the Rondout Creek contain much of the rare, endangered and special concern species.
+The second region contains the floodplain forests, riparian zones, marshes and adjacent grasslands along the Esopus Creek.
+Thirdly, are the large forested areas within the southwestern corner of Kingston, within the Twaalfskill Basin.
+From the aquatic perspective, the Hudson River and the Rondout Creek contain much of the rare, endangered and special concern species.
 Fisheries here are also very regionally significant both from an ecological as well as a recreational perspective.